polyfills/db/README.md

 ## Help Maintaining

-All updates are currently done manually.
+Most updates are currently done manually.
 Please help add polyfills and update the relevant versions.
 Some helpful resources are: